Manila casinos remain open amid volcano alert

 The prevailing wind carried some ash as far as Manila, according to local media.
 It led to the suspension on Monday of air travel via Manila International Airport, with more than 240 flights cancelled, according to airlines using the hub.

-In a Wednesday email, a spokesperson for the Resorts World Manila casino resort (pictured) – next door to the capital’s main airport – told GGRAsia that the venue “continues its regular operations while closely monitoring updates from the proper authorities”.
+In a Wednesday email, a spokesperson for the Resorts World Manila casino resort (pictured in file photo) – next door to the capital’s main airport – told GGRAsia that the venue “continues its regular operations while closely monitoring updates from the proper authorities”.
 Resorts World Manila is operated by Travellers International Hotel Group Inc.

 The property’s statement added: “As an initial effort to extend assistance to its guests and employees, Resorts World Manila waived overnight [parking] fees at Newport Mall on January 11.”